MSECP-Wild@ICMI2023

 Program

-The workshop takes place on October 09, 2023, at Sorbonne University, Campus Pierre & Marie Curie, located at the center of Paris: 4, Place Jussieu, 75005, Paris
+The workshop takes place on October 09, 2023, in Room 108 at Sorbonne University, Campus Pierre & Marie Curie, located at the center of Paris: 4, Place Jussieu, 75005, Paris

 All times are CEST (Central European Summer Time , UTC+2:00h), i.e., the local time for ICMI in-person attendees in Paris, France.